KenIjiwoye/immune-me/AI-example-prompts.md

 please ONLY work on this current ticket and complete the task when finished. also update memory-bank and IGNORE conport.

 please note that we are using docker containers in this project. please remember this when executing commands

+## Frontend prompt for tasks

+please work on this ticket @/project-tasks/frontend/FE-01-summary.md @/project-tasks/frontend/FE-01-authentication-flow.md the frontend react native project is located in @/frontend please ONLY work on this current ticket and complete the task when finished. also update memory-bank and IGNORE conport.